Are you scared of the eternal question: “how much ya bench?”

 In my journey, I was never a fan of legs and still managed to get a big bench.
 Now I know what one of my next priority is to increase my bench!

 Core will usually be seen as a detail, but solid stability in the core helps you get a solid bench.
 It will improve your safety and technique.
-Here is how your core participates to the bench press movement:

 I would suggest thickening your abs with heavy abs movements seeking progressive overload and also actually implementing static exercises targeting the more important muscles.